-People ages 12-15 have been approved to receive the Pfizer vaccination.
+People ages 12-15 have been authorized to receive the Pfizer-BioNTech (brand name: COMIRNATY) vaccination.
 This age group requires parental consent.
-Ages 16 and 17 have already been approved to receive the Pfizer vaccination, and this age group does notrequire parental consent.
+People ages 16 and 17 also are authorized to receive the Pfizer-BioNTech vaccination, and they are not required to get parental consent.

 To make an online reservation for the COVID-19 vaccine, you may need to have an email account.
 Even if you do not have a device of your own to access an email account, you can still sign up for a free one to use on any Web connected device.
 Here are some simple steps to follow to get your own email account.

-If you do not have computer access or a mobile device, all library locations are offering in-person services like computer access and outdoor services like laptop use.
+If you do not have computer access or a mobile device, all library locations are offering in-person services such as computer access and outdoor services.
 See the full list here.

 How can I get to a vaccine site?

 The Central Midlands Regional Transit Authority (The COMET) has launched their “Don’t Miss Your Shot” campaign to assist people in traveling to various COVID-19 vaccination sites across the Midlands.